 Scheme: Sampling from preselected vessel pairs (fishermen) assumed to be a good subsample of the total vendace fishing fleet.
 Fishing is not randomly distributed throughout the whole fishing ground.
 Instead, it takes place in different areas that are separated from each other and therefore, the sampling is stratified on 5 predefined local fishing areas.
 Trips are chosen haphazardly, where samples are collected in the beginning of the 1st, 3rd and 5th fishing week.
 Sampling is performed by sub-contractor County administrative board of Norrbotten.
-Preliminary 2017 set-up: In total, 9 vessel pairs participate in the sampling (the vessels that form pairs are always the same).
+Preliminary 2018 set-up: In total, 15 vessel pairs participate in the sampling (the vessels that form pairs are always the same).
 Before going out sampling, 1 out of the 5 predefined fishing areas within the SD is chosen and then one of the preselected vessel pairs is contacted.
 The sampling staff will then collect samples in the harbour where the fish is landed.
-In total, 4 métier sampling trips are included in the WP.
-The bulk of the Swedish vendace sampling programme is financed nationally.
+All trips are now included in the sampling program whereas only 4 métier samplings were included previously in the WP.